matthiasjost/dotnet-content-creators/README.md

 Please also see [WeAreDotnet](https://www.WeAreDotnet.io), a community for .NET content creators (founded by Tim [@TimCadenbach](https://twitter.com/TimCadenbach) and Matthias [@jost0101](https://twitter.com/jost0101))

-The repo accepts new updates, but the maintainer does not actively remove any longer active creators.
+The repo accepts new updates, but the maintainer does not actively remove any longer inactive creators.
 Contributions are welcome.
 Most entries are from 2022/2023.
 This might change in the future again.
 Feedback is welcome!

 ## ✍️ What Are Creators?